Trees, Shrubs & Landscaping

 Plant Your Tree

 Your tree will have an easier time getting established if you plant it in the spring.
 Dig a hole twice as wide as and no deeper than the tree's container.
 Gently tease the roots on the edge of the root ball then place your tree's root ball in the center of the hole.
 Make sure the graft line - the spot where the tree was grafted to the root stock - is above the soil; ask your garden center staff to point the graft line out.
-Fill in the space with a 50:50 mix of native soil and compost, like Miracle-Gro® Garden Soil.
+Fill in the space with a 50:50 mix of native soil and compost, like Miracle-Gro® Garden Soil for Trees & Shrubs.
 Tamp down the soil lightly to remove any air pockets in the soil.
 Use some of the extra soil to create a well around the tree to help funnel water to the roots and then soak thoroughly with water.

 What's at Stake?